 Reflections of 2016

 2016 started out great.
 I was excited and looked forward to my book with AQS that scheduled to come out in March.
-Then on January 25th, I had a Subarachnoid hemorrhage caused by ruptured aneurysm.
+Then on January 25th at 1:30am., I had a Subarachnoid hemorrhage caused by ruptured aneurysm.
 At that time, I didn’t really know what happened to me.
 Thank God that my husband was home, he called 911 and the paramedics got me to the nearby hospital right away.
 I was transferred to Cedar Sinai Hospital at 5 am. and was immediately put into a medically induced coma while waiting to have brain surgery which would be at 4 pm.
 The neuro surgeon went in and clamped the ruptured ends of the blood vessel with tiny titanium clips which will permanently stay inside my brain, then he closed up my skull with more titanium plates and screws.
 I wonder when I go to the airport, if the alarms will go off because of all the heavy metal inside my head.
 Haven’t tried it yet even though the surgeon said it should not.
 No, the titanium is not really a heavy metal, but I just have to say that.

 My biggest supporter is my dear husband.
 He was with me all 30 days in the hospital through every step of the way.
 Being in bed in the hospital that long is very bad for your muscles.
 I pretty much lost all my muscle mass and had to exercise to gain it back.
 I had to relearn to walk and to do many things that we all take for granted.
 Since my aneurysm happened in the front part of my brain, my memory was affected.
 The Neuro Psychiatrist helped me with my short term memory lost.
 We played memory games with words and he had me copy pictures by drawing free hand.
 All the physical and occupational therapists were very good and they helped me tremendously and that’s why I’m doing so well.
 After being released from the hospital, I continued to have physical therapy for 3 more months at my local hospital and that also was a great help.
 I regained the usage of my hands and legs which I'm very thankful.
 My dear husband took time off work to be with me and helped me for 9 months.
 He made sure that I rested and didn't over extend myself which I tend to do.
 I'm so used to doing a lot of things such as volunteering both at church and in local communities and schools.
 I slowed down and stopped some of my volunteer work.